 Jump into the water to snorkel Kona’s most beautiful local snorkel spot at Pawai Bay, where massive schools of fish, gorgeous reefs, and lava rock arches await discovery.

 Duration: 4 hours

 Our Kealakekua Bay Snorkeling tour is a fun, 3.5–4-hour adventure.
 It begins with an up-close-and-personal introduction to our natural underwater aquarium.
 It includes a coastal tour and snorkeling at the reef of Captain Cook Monument in gorgeous Kealakekua Bay.
 Captain Cook snorkeling features some of the most exotic sea life in the ocean.

 Swim through the warm clear waters among schools of golden yellow tangs.
 Hover a few feet above the well-preserved rainbow-colored reef.
 It’s a perfect way to spend a day on your vacation to Kona, Hawaii and create memories that will last a lifetime.

 Our day starts early in the morning when we gear up and get ready to slip into the warm waters off the Kona Coast.
 We move along the coast to the secluded and pristine Kealakekua Bay for some snorkeling fun.
 Kealakekua Bay is a marine sanctuary and home to the Captain Cook Monument.
 It is also widely considered to be one of the top snorkeling destinations in the world.

 When you put your face in the water, you’ll be amazed at all the beautiful and colorful life that lives just beneath the surface.
-Get your camera ready to film bright schools of fish as well as pink, white, and purple corals.
+Get your camera ready to film bright schools of fish, octopus, eels, as well as see the different variety of corals found in Hawaii.
 The marine life includes angelfish, lizard fish, schools of butterfly fish, and many other species.

 Who Should Go On This Tour